sgaguilar2030-oss/CS2/README.md

 55-59           2.75
 Below 55        3.00 or below
 ------------------------------
-Remember that the GWA table may have inaccuracies, so don't rely on it heavily!
+Remember that the GWA table may have inaccuracies.
+Would you like to loop?
+(1 = yes, 2 = no): 2

-Thank you for using the GWA calculator! (｡･∀･)ﾉﾞ Congratulations, you passed! ヾ•ω•`o
+Thank you for using the GWA calculator! (｡･∀･)ﾉﾞ

-## Contributors
-Student 1: Ma.
-Lynger P. Labastilla (Reviewing, testing, debugging, editing) Student 2: Christine M. Galela (Editing, creating, testing) Student 3: Shawn Gillian M. Aguilar (Coding, calculating, debugging)